 whether caused by tort (including negligence), breach of contract or otherwise, even if foreseeable.

 Notwithstanding the foregoing, none of the exclusions and limitations in the clause are intended to limit any rights you may have as a consumer under local law or other statutory rights which may not be excluded nor in any way to exclude or limit Peach Law Limited from liability to you for death or personal injury resulting from our negligence or that of our employees or agents.

-Although we use anti-virus software to protect the website content, we cannot guarantee that the downloads are free from viruses and advise you to take your own virus precautions.
+Although we use anti-virus software to protect the website content, we cannot guarantee that any downloads from it are free from viruses and advise you to take your own virus precautions.